CCSGroupInternational/cf-linux-lab-setup/README.md

 The following scripts will create 2 VBoxes, the first is just connected during the staging, the VM that will run the BOSH(lite) director and the CF components.

+WARNING: Depending on your bandwidth, disk and CPU the deployment may take from 30 mins to 2 hours.
+It will be much faster on re-deployments as most downloaded and compiled artifacts are cached.

 ```bash
 scripts/bosh-lite-director-install.sh   #  Install BOSH(lite) director into a VirtualBox VM
 scripts/cf-deployment-lite-install.sh   #  Install CF into the BOSH lite VM